fChristenson/the-wind-stone/.dndgen/town/Braunton.4354.md

 ## Government

-Braunton is ruled by a warrior guild called {name}.
+Braunton is ruled by a warrior guild called The Wild Ones.

 ## Weather